amplication/docs/docs/getting-started/first-app.md

 For the purpose of this tutorial, we'll now add another entity called “Task”.

-1. Click the Entities icon (left sidebar, a.k.a. main menu) to reach the Entities page.
+1. Click the Entities icon on the main menu (left toolbar) to reach the Entities page.
 2. Click **Add entity**.
 3. In the _New Entity_ dialog, type in “Task”.
 4. Click **Create Entity**.